Glossary

 Initial Data Analysis Plan (IDAP)

 An IDA plan is focused on data screening to prepare for statistical analyses; it does not specify procedures or software packages to conduct the analyses.
 It can be understood as a minimum basic set of analyses that can be extended depending on the context of the research study and data collection.
-IDA domains missing values, univariate and multivariate descriptions.
+IDA domains missing values, univariable and multivariable descriptions.

 Elements of initial data analysis